 History of the Green Center

-Under W. Lee Kraus, Ph.D., the Green Center is once again affiliated with the Department of Obstetrics and Gynecology.
-Research programs studying reproductive biology in a broad sense, with a focus on nuclear regulation, including chromatin structure and gene regulation, epigenetics, nuclear endpoints of cellular signaling pathways, genome organization and evolution, and DNA replication and repair.
+As of September 2019, the Green Center is an independent department-level academic Center providing a distinguished faculty nucleus that investigates critical biological issues of our time.
+The Green Center for Reproductive Biology Sciences includes research programs studying reproductive biology in a broad sense, with a focus on nuclear regulation, including chromatin structure and gene regulation, epigenetics, nuclear endpoints of cellular signaling pathways, genome organization and evolution, and DNA replication and repair.